Wuvist/papers/japan/6022_wengwei_paper.typ

 After Shinzo Abe become prime minister for the 2nd time since Dec 2012, he become the prime minister with longest terms and drive long standing economic reform known as Abenomics or Abe's three arrow:

-- 1st arrow: monetary easing from the Bank of Japan
-- 2nd arrow: fiscal stimulus through government spending
-- 3rd arrow: structural reforms

-Abenomics:
-- must be coming from global market
-- Market face competition

-Credit crunch AT deleveraging occurred since 1999, and should be obersed from the private debt size to domestic credit to private sector as % of GDP @domestic_private_debt :

 #image("atts/domestic_credit_private_sector.png")

-Abenomics

 Dispite Abenomics have huge impact on above areas, but it has very limited, if not no impact on the most important issue: real growth.